 How to apply for a waiver and a Finland Scholarship?

 The University of Eastern Finland offers all new students a partial tuition waiver in Master's degree programmes offered in English.
 In the Master's Degree Programme in International Business and Sales Management, the tuition waiver is 50% of the annual tuition fee.
-The due date for the first instalment is 31 July 2022.
 The waiver is personal and it is awarded for two academic years.
 For the second year of study, tuition waivers are available to students who have completed a minimum of 55 ECTS of studies included in their degree, during their first year of study.

 The University of Eastern Finland will also grant a Finland Scholarship (Suomi-stipendi) of € 5 000 for the two best applicants in each Master's degree programme.
 The Finland Scholarship is granted for the first year of Master’s studies and the students who receive it must be non-EU/EEA citizens who are liable to pay tuition fees.
 The Finland Scholarship includes: